 Before we get into the specifics, it’s important that you know about the most common pitfalls that keep people stuck in pain for life.
-In Secret #1 I’m going to expose modern pain treatment’s fatal flaw.
+In Secret #1 I’m going to expose the “fatal flaw” of conventional pain treatment.
 In the Secret #2 – I’m going to introduce you to the “Holy Grail” of pain resolution.
 And in Secret #3, I am going to reveal a strategy that will allow you to put the “Holy Grail” of pain resolution to work for you 24 hours a day, 7 days a week for the rest of your life.

 SECRET #1: There is an ENORMOUS gap between what science knows about pain and what doctors do to treat it.

 If you go in to a hospital or into an urgent care/emergency room suffering with almost any chronic pain, the modern approach to your problem will be summed up in three neat little parts.

 - A quick examination of the painful area.

 - Basic Imaging of the painful area – If no immediate threat to your health is detected; that is where the search for answers about your pain ends.

 - “The Clinical Dismissal”.
 This is where you are sent home with a prescription for pain killers, muscle relaxants and told to rest or immobilize of the painful area.